dabney/FrontEndNanoP5/README.md

 To find farmers' markets in a different location, use the textbox in the upper right that says, "Enter a different city".

-To get more information about a market, click on the markets map marker, or select it in the list on the right.
+To get more information and sample Flickr photos for a market, click on the markets map marker, or select it in the list on the right.

 To filter the markets, enter the market name or partial name, street, zip, products, days, etc. in the textbox that says, "Enter a name, street, zip, ..." and click the magnifying glass button.